TylerTemp/SaintsField/README.md

 A dropdown selector using Unity's [`AdvancedDropdown`](https://docs.unity3d.com/ScriptReference/IMGUI.Controls.AdvancedDropdown.html).
 Supports reference type, sub-menu, separator, and disabled select item, plus icon.

+**Known Issue**:

+1. This is IMGUI only.
+UI Toolkit does not provide an `AdvancedDropdown` or an alternative.
+I'll try to make one when I have time.
-**Known Issue**: Unity's `AdvancedDropdown` allows to click the disabled item and close the popup, thus you can still click the disable item.
+2. IMGUI: Unity's `AdvancedDropdown` allows to click the disabled item and close the popup, thus you can still click the disable item.
     This is a BUG from Unity.
 I managed to "hack" it around to show again the popup when you click the disabled item, but you will see the flick of the popup.
 This issue is not fixable unless Unity fixes it.

+Arguments:

 *   `string funcName` callback function.
 Must return a `AdvancedDropdownList<T>`.
 *   `float itemHeight=-1f` height of each item. `< 0` means use Unity's default value.
 This will be used to decide the dropdown height.